rayandaod/Tweet-sentiment-analysis/README.md

 The goal of this sentiment analysis project is to classify whether a tweet is positve or negative by considering its text only.
 We have used Python 3.6 to implement this project.

 ## Getting started

-### Clone the repository.

-### Required packages
+To start, please clone this repository.

 In order to run our project, you will need to install the following modules:

 `Numpy`